simecki123/finalPR_razvojWebAplikacija_backend/README.md

 ## Configure Environment Variables

-1. Rename the `mongo.env.example` file to `mongo.env`.
+1. Rename the `.env.example` file to `.env`.

-2. Open the `mongo.env` file and update the MongoDB connection URL and database name according to your setup.
+2. Open the `.env` file and update the MongoDB connection URL and database name according to your setup.

 ## Start the Application